 The Clinical Research Center conducts research studies in the areas of Asthma, Allergy and COPD.
 We frequently update this page with our current study information so check back often.

-4. Are You Currently Treating your COPD with a Daily Medication?
+4. Are You Currently Treating your COPD with Medication?

 5. Are You Currently Treating Your Asthma with Daily Medication or Rescue Medication?

 6. Do You Use Daily Inhaled Corticosteriods to Treat Your Asthma?

 The Clinical Research Center is conducting a research study to evaluate the safety and efficacy of an investigational medication to treat asthma.
 The study consists of 9-10 visits over 16-18 weeks.
 You will use both an inhaler and nebulizer during the course of this study.

 - You must be 18-75 years of age